tiffanytay/tiffanytay.github.io/HRdashboard_page.md

 ### 4. Provide a basis for further data collection through surveys or experiments

 - Why does AquaSync have so many more Sales Executives than Sales Representatives?
-- Add components to employee surveys that correspond to company values.
+- To gain more insights into the performance reviews, add components for managers to assess employees on company values such as innovation, teamwork, etc.

 For more details, see the [dashboard](https://guides.github.com/features/mastering-markdown/) on Power BI.